mertyldrr/hello-ng/README.md

 ## Technology Stack
-This project is created using Angular, Typescript, [tailwindcss](https://tailwindcss.com).
+This project is created using Angular, Typescript and [tailwindcss](https://tailwindcss.com).

 ## Features